 - You might have different backup requirements for different user accounts.
 For example, you might want to back up user accounts of employees in the finance department more frequently than the employees in the HR department.

-- You might want to group user accounts that have a large amount of content under one subclient, and group the user accounts with less content under a different subclient.
-Grouping user accounts this way ensures that the backup for subclients that have smaller user accounts finish faster, freeing up the backup stream for larger user accounts.
+- You might want to group user accounts that have a large amount of content under one subclient, and then group the user accounts with less content under a different subclient.
+Grouping user accounts this way ensures that the backups for subclients that have smaller user accounts finish faster, freeing up the backup stream for larger user accounts.

 You can create user-defined subclients and assign specific user accounts to these subclients to meet your backup requirements.